scrabbletank/farhome-rules/monstroustreasure.md

 ***Firebreath.*** *Special Attack:* 10 AP, 4/1/2/0/0</br>Breathes fire in a 9x9 tile cone.
 All creatures inside the cone makes a Dexterity save against this attack.
 On fail they take 2/8 in fire damage, or half as much on success.
 After using this attack it must be recharged.
 At the start of each turn this creature rolls 3 Superior dice, recharging this attack on a critical.

 ***Wing Burst.*** *Special Attack, Maneuver:* 5 AP, Reach 3, 4/1/0/0/0</br>Blasts air from the Dragon's wings to all creatures in its zone of control.
 Every creature hit makes a Strength save against this attack.
-On fail they are pushed back 2 tiles, being knocked prone on a critical.
+On fail they are pushed back 3 tiles and take 0/2 in thunder damage, being knocked prone on a critical.
 ___

 #### Ancient Chromatic Dragon